Yoga Nidra is a potent technique that teaches you to relax consciously. It is a systematic method of physical, mental and emotional relaxation.

 It is both a deep relaxation and a meditation practice done from a lying down position.
 It’s also one of the easiest relaxation and meditation techniques, making it suitable for all levels of experience.

-Yoga Nidra has many health benefits such as alleviating stress, tension, anxiety and insomnia.
+Yoga Nidra has many health benefits like alleviating stress, tension, anxiety and insomnia.

 Yoga Nidra can be thought of as ‘yogic sleep’.
 Yoga means union and Nidra means sleep.
 In Yoga Nidra the aim is to unite your awareness with the act of sleeping.
 Externally it may look like you are sleeping, but internally the awareness is awake and you are conscious of the deeper layers of the mind.